Unintended Consequences Series

 2. Then Milgram’s Obedience Experiment - Why people obey

-3. Finish with The Third Wave Experiment - How movements become cults
+3. Follow with The Third Wave Experiment - How movements become cults

-For Systems Thinking: Read all nine—they build on each other to show how complex systems (both technical and social) behave in counterintuitive ways.
+For Systems Thinking: Read all 25 articles-they build on each other to show how complex systems (both technical and social) behave in counterintuitive ways.

 As a founder and engineer, I’ve seen these patterns everywhere: